hw712/knitter/doc/tutorial.md

     # -*- coding: utf-8 -*-
+    # All element class must inherit from "WebElement".

     from knitter.webelement import WebElement
     from selenium.webdriver.common.by import By

     class SubmitButton(WebElement):
         (by, value) = (By.XPATH, '//button[@onclick="do_submit();"]')